-The second research question sought to determine which types of representations of content (visual/aural/text/kinaesthetic elements) lead to improved learning outcomes in the students, and whether this varied across the different learning styles and modal preferences.
+Research Question 2: The second research question sought to determine which types of representations of content (visual/aural/text/kinaesthetic elements) lead to improved learning outcomes, and whether this varies across learning styles and modal preferences.
 While there were no differences across learning performance, most students indicated that all of the learning resources were helpful with the more enhanced multimodal learning resources considered to be the most helpful.
-Using the Friedman Test (Friedman 1940), a ranking of the treatments was possible as indicated in Table 4.
+Using the Friedman test, a ranking of the treatments was possible as indicated in Table 3.
+This finding indicates that the enhanced PowerPoint with audio and interactive diagrams with audio and transcript were significantly different to the other learning resources, with these two resources being considered to be the most helpful to the student learning experience.
+These two elements (included in condition 6) comprise greater representations of content and include visual, aural, text-based and kinaesthetic elements, aimed at appealing to a variety of learning styles and modal preferences.